University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_3.md

 # **3. Mapping sequencing reads to a reference genome using snippy**

-A very talented bioinformatician who is a friend of mine (Torsten Seemann) wrote Snippy (https://github.com/tseemann/snippy).
-Snippy is a widely used pipeline that maps reads to a reference genome, to identify variants and produces a range of outputs. snippy uses BWA-MEM, SAMtools and FreeBayes, which we will learn more about in this practical.
-If you have done one of our bioinformatics courses you may find snippy familiar, however as a bioinformatician snippy will likely become one of the tools that you will most frequently use and so in this practical we will be looking at snippy in more detail.
+A very talented bioinformatician who is a friend of mine (Torsten Seemann) wrote `snippy` (https://github.com/tseemann/snippy). `snippy` is a widely used pipeline that maps reads to a reference genome, to identify variants and produces a range of outputs. `snippy` uses BWA-MEM, SAMtools and FreeBayes, which we will learn more about in this practical.
+If you have done one of our bioinformatics courses you may find `snippy` familiar, however as a bioinformatician `snippy` will likely become one of the tools that you will most frequently use and so in this practical we will be looking at snippy in more detail.

 ## 3.1 Run Snippy for variant calling

-Snippy requires:
+`snippy` requires:

 - A reference genome (FASTA or GENBANK format)
 - Single- or paired-end sequencing reads from one or more isolates